 What About Advertising?

-This blog does accept forms of advertising, sponsorship, paid insertions or other forms of compensation.
+This blog does accept various forms of advertising, sponsorship, paid insertions or other forms of compensation.
 For example, I am an Amazon affiliate, meaning that I receive a (small) percentage of the purchase price on anything you buy through one of the links to Amazon.com on this blog.
-I also receive compensation from the various ads that appear on this blog.
+I also receive compensation from the various ads generated by third-party ad networks that appear on this blog.

 Evidently, the Federal Trade Commission now believes that most people are too stupid to figure this out for themselves when they visit a blog or website!
-Before we bash them too much, it is helpful to remember that there are still people who believe in gods, so they might be right about some people (not Atheist Revolution readers, of course) failing to realize that bloggers make money from ads.
+I guess some people don't realize that bloggers make make money from ads.

-I abide by word of mouth marketing standards, meaning that I believe in honesty of relationship, opinion, and identity.
-The compensation I receive may influence the advertising content or topics included in this blog.
+This blog abides by word of mouth marketing standards, meaning that I believe in honesty of relationship, opinion, and identity.
+The compensation I receive may influence the advertising content, topics, or posts made in this blog.
+If it does influence post content, the post will be clearly identified as containing sponsored content.

 What About Freebies?

-Once in awhile, I am contacted by someone wanting to send me something for free so that I will review it and share my impressions with you.
+Once in awhile, I am contacted by someone wanting to send me something for free (usually their latest book) so that I will review it and share my impressions with you.
 I generally decline these requests.

 My policy on receiving free materials to review here is quite simple: I am not going to provide a positive review in exchange for freebies.
 In the unlikely event that I agreed to review your product, I would clearly identify in my review whether the item was provided for free so that readers are aware of any potential conflict of interest.

-Thanks for reading and supporting Atheist Revolution since February of 2005.
+Thanks for reading and supporting Atheist Revolution since 2005.
 I hope to live up to your expectations and give you a reason to return.

 This policy is valid from 22 December 2009

-For questions about this blog or this policy, please use the "Contact Me" link on the navigation bar at the top of the page.
+For questions about this blog or this policy, please use the "Contact" link on the navigation bar at the top of the page.

 To get your own policy, go to http://www.disclosurepolicy.org.